gocd/docs.go.cd/user/advanced_usage/config_repo.md

 Go's configuration is version controlled in a local git repository - *config.git* hosted on the same machine as Go server.
 The repo is available at `<Go server installation directory>/db/config.git`.
 Any changes to the config, either through file-system, API or Go dashboard is saved as a new commit on this repo.
 This allows auditing of all changes made to the configuration.

-NOTE: This repo should not be altered externally as this could lead to errors in Go.
+NOTE: This repo must not be altered externally as this will lead to errors in Go.

 ## Garbage collection

 With time, the size of this repo grows in size which could considerably slow down the config save operations.
-One way to tackle this would be to run `git gc` manually on this repo([read more](https://git-scm.com/docs/git-gc)).
-Go has in-built garbage collection for this git repo that could be configured to run on a periodic basis.
+One way to tackle this is to run `git gc`manually on the repo([read more](https://git-scm.com/docs/git-gc)).
+Go has in-built garbage collection for this git repo that can be configured to run on a periodic basis.
 However, since this activity could potentially take a long time to run when GC happens for the first time around, the feature is turned off by default.
-Go server peridically checks if the loose-object count exceeds a preset threshold and displays a warning message.
+Go server periodically checks if the loose-object count exceeds a preset threshold and displays a warning message.
 This is a cue for users to enable periodic GC on their servers.
-Before enabling this feature, it is recommended that you stop Go server first, take a backup of the `config.git` repo and then run GC (`git gc`) manually against it.
+Before enabling this feature, it is recommended that you stop Go server, take a backup of the `config.git` repo and then run GC (`git gc`) manually against it.

 The following properties can be altered to change the default behavior associated with `config.git` repo: